-An APS provides auditory, visual and tactile information so that a person with vision and/or hearing loss will know when it’s safe (i.e., when the walk phase begins) to cross at a set of traffic signals.
-In addition, an APS may provide information to help a person with vision loss travel in a straight line across a street or roadway.
+An Accessible Pedestrian Signal (APS) provides auditory, visual and tactile information so that a person with vision and/or hearing loss will know when it’s safe (i.e., when the walk phase begins) to cross at a set of traffic signals.
+In addition, an APS may provide information to help a person with blindness travel in a straight line across a street or roadway.

-All intersections with traffic control signals should be augmented with APS devices to help with accessible travel for people with vision loss.
+All intersections with traffic control signals should be augmented with APS devices to help with accessible travel for people impacted by blindness.

 APS devices should be capable of activation 24 hours a day.
-In general, the time provided for crossing at any intersection or crosswalk, regardless of the presence of an APS, must be programmed to be long enough to accommodate people who may walk at a slower pace, according to this formula: at least one second of crossing time provided per 1,000 mm of crossing distance.
+In general, the time provided for crossing at any intersection or crosswalk, regardless of the presence of an APS, must be programmed to be long enough to accommodate people who may walk at a slower pace, according to this formula: at least zero point eight seconds of crossing time provided per 1,000 mm of crossing distance.

 Employ APS systems as follows: